The Collaborative Process at a glance:

 Collaborative Practice in our community is supported and promoted by our statewide group, the Collaborative Law Institute of Minnesota and by our international group, the International Association of Collaborative Professionals (IACP).

 The Collaborative Law Institute of Minnesota is a non-profit organization formed by the earliest pioneers in the Collaborative Practice movement.
 Its mission is to attract, support and train members to advance the practice and values of the Collaborative Practice movement.
 The membership includes attorneys, mediators, mental health professionals, child psychologists, and financial professionals who are available to serve families in the areas in which they need the most help.

 The International Academy of Collaborative Professionals is an international organization whose mission is to transform how conflict is resolved worldwide through Collaborative Practice.
 It serves its members, influences the collaborative community and benefits the public through its public education and outreach efforts.
 It is committed to fostering professional excellence in conflict resolution through Collaborative Practice.
 We do this by protecting the essentials of Collaborative Practice, expanding Collaborative Practice worldwide, and providing a central resource for education, networking and standards of practice.

 offering virtual consultations!

-Click below to schedule a FREE 30 minute consultation with one of our professionals.
+Click below to schedule a complimentary minute consultation with one of our professionals.